Find flights

 Lounges

-In January 2024, TAP opened its Atlântico Premium Lounge in the Non-Schengen area.
-Located after security in Terminal One, it’s a more relaxing option for transatlantic travellers.
-Don’t get too excited though – modern and clean it may be, but it doesn’t compare to lounges from premium airlines.
-It's an entirely self-service restaurant style setup with some dedicated work areas and a small lounge area, well run but very busy.
-Much like Lisbon airport itself.
+TAP recently opened its TAP Premium Lounge Atlântico in the Non-Schengen area.
+Located after security in Terminal One, it’s a much better option for transatlantic travellers.
+Don’t get too excited, though.
+While it’s modern and clean, it doesn’t quite stack up to lounges from other premium airlines.
+It offers meals, free Wi-Fi and a bar, with dedicated work areas, but the 100-seat capacity gets very busy, much like Lisbon airport itself.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.
 Find more perspectives in our user reviews below.